yahoojapan/athenz-client-sidecar/README.md

 ## Use Case

 1. `GET /ntoken`
     - Get service token from Athenz
+1. `POST /access-token`
+    - Get accss token from Athenz
 1. `POST /roletoken`
     - Get role token from Athenz
 1. `/proxy/ntoken`
     - Append service token to the request header, and send the request to proxy destination
 1. `/proxy/roletoken`
     - Append role token to the request header, and send the request to proxy destination

 ---